Iozhewa/LandingPages/Vince/GuyInTheChair.md

   ~ My new primary objective.
 If I can access the server room for a router, and get an IP range, I can find the classroom
     where my brother/sister/cousin's PC information is sent..!
 ```
+Oh ho-ho.
+You sneaky snark.

+<sub>Don't be afraid to ask the host for this part!</sub>

 - [ ] Open the IP Interface Brief to uncover traceable ranges
 - [ ] Ping the `gateway` addresses to make sure they're responsive
 - [ ] Try and modify the Interface Brief command for specific cables (Notice .10 and .20?)